Learn How to Invest in Russia With ETFs

 While Russia isn't as large as it once was, both in size and stature, that doesn't mean there aren't investment opportunities within the country.

-Russia ETFs can be used to diversify a portfolio needing some international exposure, hedge any country-specific risk to Russian investments like changes to Russian law, or even be used as a currency or interest rate play on the Ruble.
+Russian ETFs can be used to diversify a portfolio needing some international exposure, hedge any country-specific risk to Russian investments like changes to Russian law, or even be used as a currency or interest rate play on the Ruble.

 One of the best advantages of ETFs is the ability to enter certain markets (like Russia) without loading up on equities or battling index basket pricing.
 Instead, you can get instant exposure to Russian markets with one easy transaction.
 So for those who have a need to invest in Russia, an ETF might make sense.